ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 Also, with simple drag and drop you change how the various blocks interact with each other.

 Anyway, now, we are ready to consume data.
 However, we are currently not producing any.
-We're not going to spin a Kubernetes cluster, as we're simply testing the pipeline, but we can simply run the Docker container that we created previously.
+We can simply start the Docker container that we created previously.
 So, let's see what is the container id of my Docker container:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-7.png" alt="linearly separable data">